chaynHQ/Impact-Reports/README.md

 ###### 2019 was a tough year for fundraising.
 We lost spirit many times but at least we’ve got into the rhythm of writing grant applications now!

 This year, we applied for many grants and won four!
 The first was a grant from Nesta’s “Tech to Connect” challenge, rewarding organisations tackling social isolation in the UK.
 This £25,000 grant also put us in the running for winning the top challenge of £100,000.
-Through this grant, we worked on YANA and won the grand prize, too (spoiler for our 2020 Impact Report).
+Through this grant, we worked on YANA and won the grand prize (spoiler for our 2020 Impact Report).

 ##### THANK YOU!

 ###### That’s it from us.
-An enormous thank you to our funders, volunteers and the millions of survivors who trust Chayn.co.
+An enormous thank you to our funders, volunteers, and the millions of survivors who trust Chayn.co.
 Big things are coming up in 2020.